jclupo/Latin102-05/quiz1.md

 Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

 1. filiam--Feminine, Accusative, singular
-1. in coniugium
+1. in coniugium--
-1. animo
-1. uirgine
+- Neuter, Accusative, singular-- in the marriage
+1. animo--Masculine, Dative, singular--Masculine, Ablative, singular
-1. parentes
+1. uirgine--Feminine, Ablative, singular
+1. parentes--Masculine, Nominative, plural-- Masculine, Accusative, plural
-1. ad uxorem
+1. ad uxorem--Faminine, Accusative, singular-- towards the wife

 Part 2: recognizing verbs

 For each of the following verbs,identify the tense, voice, mood, person, and number. if the form is singular, convert to plural; if the form is plural, convert to singular

-1. petivisset
+1. petivisset--
-1. necauit
+1. necauit--
-1. necari
+1. necari--
-1. rogaretur
+1. rogaretur--
-1. coepit
+1. coepit--
-1. interfecisset
+1. interfecisset--
-1. misit
+1. misit--

 Part 3: Latin composition